 In accordance with the rules issued by the FSC, a portion of current period earnings and undistributed prior-period earnings shall be reclassified as special earnings reserve during earnings distribution.
 The amount to be reclassified should equal the difference between the current period total net reduction of other shareholder's equity and aforementioned special reserve.
 The amount to be reclassified to special reserve shall be a portion of current-period earnings plus other line items in the retained earnings movements and undistributed prior-period earning.
 A portion of undistributed prior period earnings shall be reclassified as special earnings reserve (and does not qualify for earnings distribution) to account for cumulative change to other shareholders' equity pertaining to prior periods.
 Amounts of subsequent reversals pertaining to the net reduction of other shareholders' equity shall qualify for additional distributions.
-The special reserves were (reversed) by \$2,233 thousand and \$(117,813) thousand in June, 2023 and June, 2022, respectively.
+The special reserves were set aside by \$32,738 thousand and \$\$2,233 thousand in June, 2024 and June, 2023, respectively.

 The Company set aside special reserves, which could not be distributed, and were calculated by the differences of the Company's stock price below the carrying amount of the treasury stock held by the subsidiaries, in portion to the shareholding ratio.
 If there is rebounding in market price afterwards, those special reserves could be reversed.
-The special reserves were set aside (reserved) by \$(6,652) thousand and \$8,461 thousand in June, 2023 and June, 2022, respectively.
+The special reserves were reserved by \$4,258 thousand and \$6,652 thousand in June, 2024 and June, 2023, respectively.